Algerian protesters march in last Friday rally before election

 Though the protest movement, which during the spring was regularly bringing hundreds of thousands of people out, has so far been peaceful, there have been signs of growing tensions as the election nears.

-Earlier this year the authorities detained dozens of protesters for waving flags with Berber symbols as it began to put more pressure on the marches.
-It later sentenced many of them to year-long prison terms for undermining national unity.
+Earlier this year the authorities detained dozens of protesters for waving flags with Berber symbols, as they began to put more pressure on the marches.
+Many were later sentenced to year-long prison terms for undermining national unity.

 Late on Thursday, the security services accused a Berber separatist movement of planning to disrupt the election by using agents provocateurs among the protesters to incite police violence, saying a student in the banned group had confessed.